Ramana-Raja/InterpFlow/README.md

 ### Initialization

-To initialize the frame generator, provide the location of the video file and the desired frames per second (FPS):
+To initialize the frame generator:

 ```python
 from InterpFlow import InterpFlowModel